 Dulce de leche is made by cooking milk and sugar and until it's reduced into a thick paste with luscious darker caramel color.
 That's how it's traditionally made in Argentina.
 It has a very smooth and oh extremely creamy texture.
 The taste?
 Sweet caramelly milky and creamy.
 Heaven!

-Some people who don't have access to dulce de leche make their own.
+If you don't have access to it, you can make your own dulce de leche.
 The method is not really authentic but it can be done.
-They place canned condensed milk into a pot of water, with the water totally covering the can.
-Then they boil it for a few hours, adding more water as needed.
-You can read more about this method here.
+Place a can of sweetened condensed milk into a pot of water, with the water totally covering it.
+Then boil it for a few hours, adding more water as needed.

 What I did for this brownie layer was extremely simple.
 First I sifted the flour, cocoa and salt into a bowl.
 I set them aside until later.
 Then in another bowl, I added the unsalted butter and both of the sugars.
 I whisked them just until they were fully combined.

 I didn't want to whisk them for too long because this was not a cake that needed all the air.
 After that I added the eggs and vanilla extract.
 I make it a habit to use my eggs in my bakings, at room temperature.
 Then I mixed everything together, just until well combined also.
 No over mixing or anything.

 Then came the chocolate.
 I simply melted the chocolate in microwave at max for 30 seconds at a time.
 Each time that I took it out, I gave it a stir.
 After adding in the chocolate, I immediately mixed it into the batter.

 Just enough mixing to combine everything.
 Finally, I added the previously sifted flour mixture into the bowl.
 Again, I just mixed it well enough until everything was combined.
 This is to avoid the brownie to be hard and tough, we don't want that.